Runtime library

-In computer programming, a runtime library is a set of low-level routines used by a compiler to invoke some of the behaviors of a runtime environment, by inserting calls to the runtime library into compiled executable binary.
-The runtime environment implements the execution model, built-in functions, and other fundamental behaviors of a programming language.
-During execution (run time) of that computer program, execution of those calls to the runtime library cause communication between the executable binary and the runtime environment.
-A runtime library often includes built-in functions for memory management or exception handling.
-Therefore, a runtime library is always specific to the platform and compiler.
+A runtime library is a library that provides access to the runtime environment that is available to a computer program – tailored to the host platform.
+A runtime environment implements the execution model as required for a development environment such as a particular programming language.
+A runtime library may provide basic program facilities such as for memory management and exception handling.

-The runtime library may implement a portion of the runtime environment's behavior, but if one reads the code of the calls available, they are typically only thin wrappers that simply package information, and send it to the runtime environment or operating system.
-However, sometimes the term runtime library is meant to include the code of the runtime environment itself, even though much of that code cannot be directly reached via a library call.
+A runtime library is an artifact of the design of the toolchain used to build the program – not inherently required by the host operating system or the programming language in which the program is written.
+The toolset is designed to abstract aspects of the host platform – often to simplify tool development.
+The toolchain builds a program to depend on a runtime library and to use it while the program is running – at program run-time.

+The runtime library may directly implement runtime behavior, but often it is a thin wrapper on top of operating system facilities.
 For example, some language features that can be performed only (or are more efficient or accurate) at runtime are implemented in the runtime environment and may be invoked via the runtime library API, e.g. some logic errors, array bounds checking, dynamic type checking, exception handling, and possibly debugging functionality.
 For this reason, some programming bugs are not discovered until the program is tested in a "live" environment with real data, despite sophisticated compile-time checking and testing performed during development.

 As another example, a runtime library may contain code of built-in low-level operations too complicated for their inlining during compilation, such as implementations of arithmetic operations not directly supported by the targeted CPU, or various miscellaneous compiler-specific operations and directives.

-The concept of a runtime library should not be confused with an ordinary program library like that created by an application programmer or delivered by a third party, nor with a dynamic library, meaning a program library linked at run time.
-For example, the C programming language requires only a minimal runtime library (commonly called crt0), but defines a large standard library (called C standard library) that has to be provided by each implementation.
+The runtime library is often confused with the language standard library which implements functionality as defined by a language.
+A standard library could be implemented in a platform-specific way or it could leverage a runtime library to be platform independent.
+For example, the C standard library is relatively large while the platform-specific runtime library (commonly called crt0) is relatively small which eases supporting multiple platforms.